w3c/wai-website/pages/about/groups/task-forces/conformance-testing.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Accessibility Conformance Testing (ACT) Task Force is to develop and maintain a repository of ACT Rules for WCAG 2 in order to promote a unified interpretation across different web accessibility test tools and methodologies.
+Find out about the activities of the Accessibility Conformance Testing (ACT) Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}